Chart Color Schemes

 Ridgehaven features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.7% of all households, including 25.5% couples with children, 28.2% couples without children, and 12.0% single parent families.
-Non-family households comprise the remaining 33.3%, with lone person households at 31.6% and group households comprising 1.6%.
+Family households account for 66.7% of all households, including 25.5% couples with children, 28.2% couples without children, and 12.0% single parent families.
+Non-family households constitute the remaining 33.3%, with lone person households at 31.6% and group households comprising 1.6% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households